Get Started

 4. What does not belong here?

+The sidecar isn’t done when the file exists.
+It’s done when it changes how the work gets done.
 Take one real task and use the sidecar before editing code:

 1. Read the sidecar in full.